Jesus-martinez-dev/Jesus-martinez-dev/README.md

 ### 🎯 Professional Focus: Software Engineering and Business Logic (Self-taught)

-My profile is distinguished by a **self-taught** background based on initiative and engineering discipline.
+  **Self-taught** background based on initiative and engineering discipline.
 I specialize in the design and implementation of core logic for robust systems, from data management to application architecture.

 **Key Strengths:** Object-Oriented Programming (OOP), Algorithmic Efficiency, and Data Modeling.